tada/pljava/src/site/markdown/install/oj9vmopt.md

 available to monitor utilization of the cache space, and to reset caches if needed.

+With a dynamic shared cache, OpenJ9 may also continue to refine the shared data even for unchanged classes that have already been cached.
+It does not replace the originally cached representations, but over time can add JIT hints based on profile data collected in longer-running processes, which can help new, shorter-lived processes more quickly reach the same level of optimization as key methods are just-in-time recompiled.

 ### Java libraries

 If your own PL/Java code depends on other Java libraries distributed as